michaelsevilla/docker-zlog/README.md

 Wraps a given zlog codebase in a container.
-It pulls the code and puts it into /ceph in the container (if it isn't already there).
-Then it builds the the zlog OSD libraries against the ceph source tree.
-The user should then attach the directory to the ceph/demo container, run it, and copy the zlog executables to the OSD interfaces directory.
+When launched, it brings up Ceph with zlog.
+We also use the same image for the client by changing the entrypoint.
+The technical steps for this image are:

+1. installs the ceph master branch

-1. pulls the ceph source and checks out the zlog branch
+2. pulls zlog ceph tree and the zlog source

-2. builds the zlog OSD libraries against that source tree
+2. builds zlog OSD libraries against the zlog ceph tree

-3. pulls the zlog client source

-4. builds the zlog
+4. builds zlog servers and clients

+5. adds zlog object interface plugins to the OSDs

 ===================================================
 Quickstart
 ===================================================

-Build the container:

-    docker build -t zlog .

-Build zlog:

-    docker run \
-        -v /tmp/docker/zlog:/ceph \
-        michaelsevilla/zlogdev-build

-Load the executables into the OSD interfaces:
+Build zlog, launch Ceph with zlog, start a sequencer:

-    docker run -it \
+    docker run -d \
-        --name=ceph \
+        --name=zlogdev-build \
-        -v /etc/ceph:/etc/ceph \
+        --net=host \
-        -v /tmp/docker/zlog:/zlog \
+        --volume=/etc/ceph:/etc/ceph \
         -e CEPH_NETWORK=127.0.0.1/24 \
         -e MON_IP=127.0.0.1 \
+        michaelsevilla/zlogdev-build

+Run the zlog tests:

+    docker run --rm \
+        --name=zlog-client \
         --net=host \
-        --privileged \
+        --volume /etc/ceph:/etc/ceph \
-        ceph/demo
-    docker exec ceph cp \
-        /zlog/src/.libs/libcls_zlog.so* \
+        --entrypoint=/src/zlog/src/test \
-        /usr/lib/rados-classes/
-    docker restart ceph
+        michaelsevilla/zlogdev-build